vicphysics/Temperature_and_Specific_Humidity_Prediction/README.md

 # HADISDH (Humidity data):

 The Met Office humidity data (HADISDH) datasets are stored in NetCDF or Network Common Data Form (.NC) geospatial file format.
-To access and visualize this data in Python, the required libraries are discussed with application python code at:
+To access and visualize this data in Python, the required libraries are discussed with applicable python code at:

 https://medium.com/analytics-vidhya/how-to-read-and-visualize-netcdf-nc-geospatial-files-using-python-6c2ac8907c7c